Drabble/TWEB-Labo2-Poll/README.md

-# TWEB Labo 2 : Interactive Poll application
+# TWEB Labo 2 : Pollspeak - Interactive Poll application

 This repository contains the result of the second lab session for Antoine Drabble and Guillaume Serneels in the TWEB Course 2016-2017 at HEIG-VD.